-How to Remove Duplicate Lines from Text — Methods and Free Tool
+How to Remove Duplicate Lines from Any Text

 Why Remove Duplicate Lines?